On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

 \section{Evaluation}

-In this section, we explore the relative benefits of the solutions presented in the previous three sections.
-Of interest is assessing the ``cost of simplicity,'' namely the amount of additional bandwidth required when relying on simpler schedulers such as static priority or fifo compared to an edf-based dynamic priority scheduler.
-Also of interest is the magnitude of the improvements that (ingress) reshaping of flows can afford with static priority and fifo schedulers.
-To that end, the evaluation proceeds with a number of pairwise comparisons to quantify the relative cost (in bandwidth) of each alternative.
+In this section, we explore the relative benefits of the solutions developed in the previous three sections.
+Of interest is assessing the ``cost of simplicity,'' namely, the amount of additional bandwidth required by simpler schedulers such as static priority or fifo compared to an edf scheduler.
+Also of interest is the magnitude of the improvements that reprofiling affords with static priority and fifo schedulers.
+To that end, the evaluation proceeds with a number of \emph{pairwise comparisons} to quantify the relative (bandwidth) cost of each alternative.

-The evaluation initially focuses (Section~\ref{sec:perf_2flow}) on scenarios involving only two flows.
-In this base setting, explicit expressions are available for the minimum bandwidth under each configuration, so that formal comparisons are possible.
-This is then extended (Section~\ref{sec:perf_nflows}) to more ``general'' scenarios involving multiple flows with different combinations of deadlines and traffic envelopes.
+The evaluation first focuses (Section~\ref{sec:perf_2flow}) on scenarios with just two flows.
+Closed-form expressions are then available for the minimum bandwidth of each configuration, which make formal comparisons possible.
+Section~\ref{sec:perf_nflows} extends this to more ``general'' scenarios involving multiple flows with different combinations of deadlines and traffic profiles.

+In the initial two-flow comparisons of Section~\ref{sec:perf_2flow}, we first select a pair of representative traffic profiles (token buckets), and then vary the flows' respective deadlines over a wide range of values.
+For each such combination, we explicitly compute the relative differences in bandwidth required by the different schedulers (with and without reprofiling, as applicable) using expressions derived from the propositions obtained in the previous sections.
+The results are presented in the form of ``heat-maps'' across the range of deadline combinations.

+For the more general scenarios involving multiple flows (Section~\ref{sec:perf_nflows}), we first generate a set of flow profiles, \ie token buckets and deadlines, by randomly selecting them from within specified ranges.
+For each such combination, the amount of bandwidth required to meet the flows' deadlines are then computed using again results from the propositions derived in the previous sections.
+Finally, for each pair of schedulers, we report statistics (means, standard deviations and the $95\%$ confidence intervals of the means) of the relative bandwidth differences across those random selections.